-- 1. Describe one informal assessment you plan to implement during the lessons.
-Explain how the selected informal assessment is aligned to the grade-level content-specific learning goal(s) and/or functional and/or life skills.
-Describe how the assessment will provide the student(s) opportunities to demonstrate grade-level content knowledge and/or functional and/or life skills. - 2.
-Identify what you expect from the student responses to the selected informal assessment and how you plan to monitor student understanding of content during the learning sequence.
+- Describe one informal assessment you plan to implement during the lessons.
+Explain how the selected informal assessment is aligned to the content-specific student learning goal(s) and how the assessment will provide the students opportunities to demonstrate content knowledge. - Identify what you expect from the student responses to the selected informal assessment and how you plan to monitor student understanding of content during the learning sequence.
 If you provide instructional adaptations (accommodations and/or modifications) for the student(s) during the informal assessment, explain why.